unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

 ## Martineztown and the New Boom

  Gaining statehood in 1912, New Mexico experienced an economic surgance as electricity was sweeping the nation.
-Companies like the *Albuquerque Gas & Electric Company* partnered with lumber companies like the *Sawmill Power Plant*, which provided the city with continuous electricy.
-Lured by cheap prices and work, families descended upon Martineztown turning the prime farm land into a new urban center.
+Companies like the *Albuquerque Gas & Electric Company* partnered with lumber companies like the *Sawmill Power Plant*, which provided the city with continuous electricy.[HistoryofPNM](http://www.pnmresources.com/about-us/history.aspx) Lured by cheap prices and work, families descended upon Martineztown turning the prime farm land into a new urban center.
 However, posperity would not be felt for long as the Stock Market Crash of 1929 and the Dust Bowl of 1930's put New Mexico in econimic ruin.[^OnlyinYourState]

  ## World War II

 ## Tuberculosis, _The Sisters of Charity of Cincinnati_, and Albuquerque